A book on ethics and philosophy of values

 However, we must consider that the lion may be nothing more than its beauty.
 In other words, the lion is those sinuous, powerful curves, the exuberance of its mane, and that cold, tranquil gaze.

 Thus, we do not take pleasure in the lion's beauty, but in 'the lion itself' or a particular aspect of it.
-So it is not a case of saying "The beauty of this object pleases me", but "This object pleases me".
+So it is not a case of saying 'The beauty of this object pleases me', but 'This object pleases me'.

 Consequently, beauty appears to be a redundant concept.
-Could we not simply say that there is no 'beautiful,' only objects we like or dislike?
+Could we not simply say that there is no 'beautiful', only objects we like or dislike?

 Since we often love only one aspect of the object (such as the lion's power or its mane) rather than the entire object, we might conclude that it is not the lion itself but its beauty that we love.
-In fact, what we love is a part of the lion, a signifying element within it, rather than some separate ontological entity called 'beauty.'
+In fact, what we love is a part of the lion, a signifying element within it, rather than some separate ontological entity called 'beauty'.

 So what happens in so-called aesthetic pleasure is a certain relationship to the thing itself, and not to its beauty.
-The question is: what exactly is the nature of this relationship?
+The question becomes: what exactly is the nature of this relationship?
 What does it mean when something 'pleases' us?
 In my view, it means finding that the thing, or something in it, has value.

 Thus, I believe we can return to the solution we previously set aside: beauty is an empty concept, devoid of meaning in itself, and can be reduced entirely to the concept of value.